Anxiety and Stress Can Interfere with Dialysis Treatments

 When stress and anxiety are left unchecked, it can cause patients to make irrational decisions, says lead researcher Dr. Paul Kimmel.

 Like what?
 Researchers found that mental-health related issues may cause a dialysis patient to ignore taking medications or follow self-care guidelines.
 Or a patient may insist on receiving treatment from a specific dialysis machine in a clinic, or demand care from a particular staff member.
 These kinds of decisions can hinder treatment, lead to missed appointments, and potentially serious health consequences.

 Unfortunately, stress and anxiety can lead to irrational behavior that can put your health at risk when you're receiving dialysis treatments.
 Kimmel says the findings are important for healthcare professionals who deal with dialysis patients to understand.
 Some patients don't realize stress and anxiety are causing problems with decision making and self-care.
 And if you know you've been under stress or experiencing anxiety, talk to your doctor about ways to deal with it.

 When you have kidney disease, your health depends on consistent dialysis treatments, medication, and smart lifestyle choices, which includes following a dialysis-friendly diet.
 Need help figuring out what to eat and what to avoid?
-Check out our Dialysis-Friendly menu that includes entrees low in sodium, potassium, and phosphorus.
+Check out our renal diet foods that include entrees low in sodium, potassium, and phosphorus.